Undine Smith Moore: Career

 Although her teachers encouraged her to continue her studies by enrolling at the Juilliard School, Undine Smith Moore instead took a job as supervisor of music in the public schools in Goldsboro, North Carolina.
-In 1927, Moore was hired as piano instructor and organist at Virginia State College (now Virginia State University) in Petersburg, where she was also assigned with teaching classes in counterpoint and theory, for which she was "particularly renowned".
+In 1927, Moore was hired to teach piano and organ at Virginia State College (now Virginia State University) in Petersburg, where she was also assigned with teaching classes in counterpoint and theory, for which she was "particularly renowned".
 The college appointed Moore director of the D. Webster Davis Laboratory High School chorus, and due to the school's low budget, Moore would write her own music to cater towards the students' needs.

 In 1938, Smith married Dr. James Arthur Moore, the chair of the physical education department at Virginia State College.
 The couple often performed together in recitals, as James Moore was a trained vocalist.
 On January 4, 1941, Moore gave birth to her only child, a daughter, Mary Hardie Moore.

 In 1969, Smith Moore and Altona Trent Johns become co-founders of the Black Music Center at Virginia State College, which aimed to educate members about the "contributions of black people to the music of the United States and the world."
 Aside from teaching, Moore considered the Center to be her "most significant accomplishment.
 In 1972, the Black Music Center closed after Smith Moore retired from Virginia State College.
 She traveled widely as a professor and lectured on black composers and also conducted workshops.
 Moore was a visiting professor at Carleton College and the College of Saint Benedict, and an adjunct professor at Virginia Union University during the 1970s.

 She continued her teaching career as a distinguished professor at Virginia Union University until 1976, meanwhile teaching at multiple colleges in Minnesota.
 She taught various musicians including Camilla Williams, Billy Taylor, and Phil Medley.

 Honors

 In 1973, Smith Moore was presented with the Humanitarian award from Fisk University.
 In 1975, Moore was labeled music laureate of the state of Virginia, and the National Association of Negro Musicians named her an "outstanding educator".
-Indiana University awarded her an honorary doctorate the following year.
+Indiana University and Fisk University awarded her an honorary doctorate the following year.
 Smith Moore's contributions to music were recognized by the National Black Caucus, and, in 1981, Moore was invited to deliver the keynote address at the first National Congress on Women in Music at New York University.
 Among her many awards was a Candace Award from the National Coalition of 100 Black Women in 1984.
 She was given the Virginia Governor's Award in the Arts in 1985.